laravel/docs/queries.md

 #### Inner Join Clause

 The query builder may also be used to write join statements.
-To perform a basic "inner join", you may use the `join` method on a query builder instance.
+To perform a basic "inner join," you may use the `join` method on a query builder instance.
 The first argument passed to the `join` method is the name of the table you need to join to, while the remaining arguments specify the column constraints for the join.
 You can even join to multiple tables in a single query:

     $users = DB::table('users')
                 ->join('contacts', 'users.id', '=', 'contacts.user_id')